 - ¼ cup pine nuts

-- Use this time to crack your eggs into a mixing jug, add your cream and dried thyme and use a hand held mixer to combine to a smooth consistency.
+- Egg mixture: use this time to crack your eggs into a mixing jug, add the cream and parmesan cheese and then use a fork to whisk till consistently combined.